SEASONAL NATURALIST PROGRAM - Now accepting applications!

 - A willingness to learn is the most important ingredient!

-- High motivation to learn and teach about natural resources, coupled with good people skills, are the real keys.
+- High motivation to learn and teach about natural resources, coupled with good people skills.

 - A positive attitude and ability to work well with others.